 During the medical history, doctors ask about the following:

 During the physical examination, doctors focus on examining the ears (including hearing) and the neurologic system.
 They also listen with a stethoscope over and near the person's ear and on the neck for sounds of objective tinnitus.
-The findings often suggest a cause ( Some Causes and Features of Tinnitus).

-Possible tests include
+Possible tests for people with tinnitus include

 Most tinnitus is due to causes that are not dangerous, for example, exposure to loud noise, aging, Meniere disease, and use of certain drugs.